ka-av/CoCo/README.md

 ## Overview

-A modular compiler front-end implemented in C.\n
+A modular compiler front-end implemented in C.
 It includes a DFA-based lexical analyzer, automated FIRST and FOLLOW computation, LL(1) parse table construction, parse tree generation, and panic-mode error recovery.